From the eyes of the MOM.

 The morning started The night before I FORGOT to remind my kids our back to homeschool morning would start with a family devotional they needed to WAKE up for.
 A gold star idea came to me (divine revelation, I sincerely believe!) when I decided to wake everyone up to the aroma of bacon.
 It worked.
 We ate bacon and eggs while I gave a short family devo.
-Our church is reading the New Testament together and we read our daily scripture.
 I introduced a new character trait and after a short discussion, we prayed.
 What a sweet time to start our school year!
 The only thing missing – Dad, who had an early morning meeting.
 I excused everyone to make their beds and take care of personal hygiene before starting school.
 Yes, they had permission to stay in PJs.

 Starting school with my struggling learner.

 All of a sudden, I found people I needed to text – RIGHT AWAY.
 Making my bed and fluffing my pillows took for-ev-er.
 When someone knocked on my bedroom door, I ran to the closet.
 When I realized the extent my fear kept me hostage, I prayed.
 Finding my strength tucked in His arms, I let Him hold me while I confessed my fear and asked for His strength.

 I took a deep breath, planted a smile on my face, and went downstairs to begin the lesson.